Plans and Purposes

 Go with His plans, they are the best

-guidance as we commit ourselves to Him and work to see His plans become reality (Josh 5:14; Jer 29:11; Ps 20:4; Prov 16:3; Rom 8:14,28).
+(Josh 5:14; Jer 29:11; Ps 20:4; Prov 16:3; Rom 8:14,28).
 Normally there is an ongoing revealing – as one step is taken, the next is indicated, so if we stop progressing, the revelation also stops.
 Many times God’s plans take a long period to eventuate as they did with Joseph, so use the waiting period to be better prepared for its fulfillment, upskilling yet exercising patience not to move ahead of His timing (Hab 2:3).
 Abraham took matters into his own hands but this was a disaster when he had a son by a servant girl (Gen 16:2).

 4/.
 The outworking of God’s overall purpose for us is individually designed, with each having a unique calling.
 Just as our bodies are comprised of various different parts, each with a different function, yet interconnected for the overall good, so we are united in the body of Christ for the common purpose of advancing the Kingdom of God (1 Cor 3:8, 12:12-30; Phil 2:2).
 Nothing is wasted in God's economy but is used to bring Him glory, blessing to others and the enrichment of our lives if we accept and respond with a godly attitude to the challenges and experiences we face.

-Good planning practicesIn the major areas of life, do not act quickly or make emotional decisions, instead pray, seek guidance from God and advice from other mature Christians – “Make plans by seeking advice” (Prov 13:10, 15:22, 20:18).
-Satan wants to sidetrack people by getting them to follow a path not of God’s choosing for them, or be involved in
+Good planning practicesIn the major areas of life, do not act quickly or make emotional decisions, instead pray, seek guidance from God and advice from other mature Christians – “Make plans by seeking advice”

 Find and fulfill your purpose in God’s Kingdom

-non-eternal issues.
+issues.
 Knowing the divine reason or purpose for our life gives meaning and motivation, besides simplifying it – as this determines what will help or hinder us achieving that goal.
 As we focus intentionally we can be more productive and make eternal Kingdom choices.

 Proper prior planning prevents poor performance

-overall goal remains consistent so submit your intentions to God, as the final decision is in His hands (Prov 19:21; Jas 4:13-15).
+possible problems and formulate plans to deal with them if they eventuate.
+Be flexible and adaptable as seldom do things work out as quickly or easily as envisaged yet the overall goal remains consistent so submit your intentions to God, as the final decision is in His hands (Prov 19:21; Jas 4:13-15).